First, all about the author:

-Visit our website often and click on FREE CULTURE LINKS to find fun and interesting links to websites that support cultural learning for your child.
+Visit our website often and click on FREE CULTURE RESOURCES to find fun and interesting links to websites that support cultural learning for your child.

 We believe that a relaxed environment encourages positive language learning.
-Too much grammar and too much emphasis on perfectly correct speech hinders the enjoyment and progress of learning.
+Too much emphasis on perfectly correct speech hinders the enjoyment and progress of learning.
 Slow and steady practice promotes correct speech over time.
 For these reasons, we have limited our grammar sections to the minimum and stress communication and enjoyment first.